JordanPavlev/AppointmentsDemo/README.md

 ```

+Make sure the database user has the needed permissions.
 File `.env` should be updated with variables(or create `.env.local` in the root of project):
 - `DATABASE_URL=mysql://username:password@localhost:3306/database_name`
 - `APP_ENV=dev`

+Now update the database schema and load the security accounts.
+The only way to create new account is with (fixtures, using some REPL or direct insert into database).

 ```
 php bin/console doctrine:schema:create